Single transferable vote: Compared to other systems

-Under majority block voting, if voters voted along party lines, every Party A candidate would have received a vote from 48 percent of the voters, and some even up to 55% if voters of Candidate I also voted for some Party A candidates with their 4 other votes.
+Under majority block voting, if voters voted along party lines, every Party A candidate would receive a vote from 48 percent of the voters, and some even up to 55% if voters of Candidate I also vote for some Party A candidates with their 4 other votes.
 At the same time, Party B's candidates could only get up to 52% of the votes with the same tactics.
 If the voters are partisan enough, the likely outcome is that party A would take all the seats although Party A took less than half the votes (minority representation) and all other votes are wasted.

-In single-winner systems, whether First past the post or majoritarian, the outcome is uncertain.
-It likely would be that Party A with 48 percent of the votes might achieve a clean sweep of all five seats or easily Party A might take four of the five with Party B taking just one.
-(The first case would have been achieved by Party B votes being cracked by the district boundaries; the second case would have been achieved by Party B voters being mostly packed into just one district, leaving Party A with easy victories in the other four districts.)
-On the other hand if districts were drawn in different fashion, Party A and Party B might have divided the seats in a three to two ratio.
-Even under certain circumstances, the Independent candidate might take a seat if their supporters are sufficiently concentrated in one district.
+In single-winner first-past-the-post, the outcome is uncertain.
+It likely would be that Party A, with 48 percent of the votes, would achieve a clean sweep of all five seats or that Party A might easily take four of the five seats, with Party B taking just one.
+(The first case would be achieved by Party B votes being cracked by the district boundaries; the second case would be achieved by Party B voters being mostly packed into just one district, leaving Party A with easy victories in the other four districts.)
+On the other hand, if districts were drawn in a different fashion, Party A and Party B might divide the seats in a three-to-two ratio.
+Even under certain circumstances, the independent candidate might take a seat if their supporters are sufficiently concentrated in one district.

+STV election results are roughly proportional (as much as the number of seats allows) and take into account more than the first preferences of voters.
+However, it could happen that the independent candidate is eliminated in an early round and so is unable to receive transfers from party voters.
+If that happens, the supporters of the independent candidate might aid one or another of the main parties.
+The five seats would be divided among the two main parties, in a more or less fair fashion.